The period taboo is a bloody mess.

 1. No woman should be forced to free bleed.
 Period.

-Period poverty might seem like a third world problem, but over 122,000 women experience period poverty in Australia, meaning that they cannot afford basic femcare and are forced to free bleed every month.
+Period poverty might appear as a distant issue, yet in Australia, over 122,000 women face period poverty.
+This means they can't afford basic femcare and are compelled to free bleed every month.

-Free bleed: Having your monthly period without wearing anything to block or collect your period blood.
+Free bleed: Experiencing your monthly period without using any means to contain or collect your menstrual blood.

-Beyond inconvenience and discomfort, this stark reality has the unfortunate result where a lot of young women miss up to a week of school every month.
-This is in direct contrast to all the hard work we are doing to fight for equality and equal opportunity for men and women.
+Beyond the inconvenience and discomfort, this harsh reality leads to a distressing outcome where numerous young women miss up to a week of school monthly.
+This stands in stark contrast to the efforts we're making to champion equality and equal opportunities for men and women.

 2. Periods shouldn’t cramp your style.